Special Educational Needs and Disability ( SEND) Information Report

 • Robust safeguarding procedures

-• Class circle times.
+• Class circle times

-• Social skills groups.
+• Social stories

-• Drawing and Talking therapy.
+• Drawing and Talking

 • Who are the other professionals who may be involved with my child in school?